 3) Direct banks don’t have to cause channel conflict.

 Launching a direct bank without proper parameters could indeed mean existing customers swap accounts to earn a higher deposit interest rate than their current product offers –but it doesn’t have to.
 Financial institutions that have a well-defined strategy can proactively ensure they don’t cannibalize their traditional account models with their direct bank.
 They can also determine whether they’ll stand up their own direct – unencumbered by the existing technology within the bank.
 It can be as integrated into their ecosystem, or as independent, as the bank chooses.

-Some neobanks also realize they can more effectively penetrate key markets with an omnichannel experience.
+Some neobanks also realize they can more effectively penetrate key markets with omnichannel based banking experience.
 A café-style branch location where a significant portion of the direct bank prospects and customers live doesn’t require the costs, planning or infrastructure as a full-scale branch model, but may help direct bank customers gain the peace of mind they need to expand their relationship to include more sophisticated products or services.

 4) Direct banks support financial inclusion.

 Direct banks give financial institutions the ability to present a new brand identity to an untapped portion of the market, and reach customers who are outside of the branch footprint–including the unbanked.